1911 Portland Beavers season: Infielders

 First baseman Bill Rapps, a Missouri native, appeared in 179 games, compiled a .279 batting average, stole 36 bases, scored 81 runs, and tallied 181 hits, 35 doubles, and six triples.
 Among the seven PCL first baseman appearing in at least 50 games, Rapps ranked third with a .982 fielding percentage.

 Second baseman Bill Rodgers, an Ohio native, appeared in 99 games, compiled a .265 batting average and tallied 18 stolen bases, 15 doubles, and six triples.
 He ranked second among the league's second basemen with a .953 fielding percentage.

 Shortstop Roger Peckinpaugh, an Ohio native, appeared in 195 games, scored 86 runs, stole 35 bases, and tallied 38 doubles, 15 triples, and seven home runs.
 Defensively, he ranked second among the PCL's shortstops with 409 putouts and 658 assists.

+Bill Lindsay (third baseman) also played 46 games at 2b/3b once he was released from the 1911 Cleveland Naps.

 Catching duty was shared by Pittsburgh native Tommy Murray (.241 batting average) and California native Walt Kuhn (.228 batting average).